-- Maintenance of Council's rental stock; - Management of rental stock occupants; - Management of the Housing Demand Database (waiting list); - Informal Settlements Management; - Evictions and Emergency Housing Management; and - Provision of Housing Opportunities (Human Settlements Projects).
+- The number of Blocks of Flats / Buildings (as in the physical structure/building). - The number of Units available (Units for households/tenants for accommodation in the structures). - Maintenance of Council's rental stock. - Management of rental stock occupants. - Management of the Housing Demand Database (waiting list). - Informal Settlements Management. - Evictions and Emergency Housing Management; and - Provision of Housing Opportunities (Human Settlements Projects).